mdblp/platform/docs/UpdatedData.md

 A `biphasic` bolus is a 2 parts bolus that is defined by the system.
 Below is the definition for this new type of bolus that leverages most of the fields from `Normal` bolus.
 The subType associated to this type of bolus is `biphasic`.
 We add the following fields:
-- `bolusId`: unique ID provided by the client that is used to link the 2 parts of the bolus.
+- `eventId`: unique ID provided by the client that is used to link the 2 parts of the bolus.
 - part: `1 | 2`.
 It's either the first part or the second part of the bolus.
 We will see that the first part of the bolus has to contain additional mandatory fields.
 - `normal` and `expectedNormal` are similar to what is defined in `Normal` bolus.
 - `linkedBolus` defined the second part of the bolus at the time the first part is created.
 It's an estimated bolus that may be modified by the system.
 This section is mandatory for any `"part":1` object.